chtgupta/CanvasMenu-Android/README.md

 * Always use 8 digit color codes while setting colors programatically
 * Don't forget to call the CanvasButton.setCanvas(Quarter quarter) method while using CanvasButton widget
 * Remove the ActionBar if possible, looks a lot better
+* Support for backwards compatibility will be added in upcoming versions
 * This is the initial build and lacks features to alter UI elemet positions, stay tuned, everything will be available soon

 Happy compiling!